How to Control Ivy

-Ivy is resistant to most herbicides due to the thick, waxy cuticle on the leaf.
+Ivy is resistant to most herbicides, due to the thick, waxy cuticle on the leaf.
 This makes it difficult to penetrate and liable to run-off by most herbicides so the addition of adjuvants, such as Validate (below) are essential to help the spray ‘stick’.
-The following options are available for using a non-residual, glyphosate spray such as Roundup or Kurtail Evo.
+The following options are available for using a non-residual, total weedkiller spray such as Roundup or Kurtail Evo.
 They produce excellent results and at peak treatment times in spring (usually May onwards) will produce results in 2-3 weeks.

-• Best results will come from a spray applied to young, soft leaf growth in the spring, usually May at the earliest.
+- Best results for English Ivy control will come from a spray applied to young, soft leaf growth in the spring, usually May at the earliest.
 Over-wintered leaves have tough, thickened wax layers as they are hardened in the cold weather, which are more difficult to penetrate

-• Apply the highest rate of Roundup Pro Active recommended - i.e. 10 L/ha in 100-200 L water with a droplet size on the finer side of medium.
+Apply the highest rate of Roundup Pro Active recommended.
 In a knapsack this rate is 50 ml per litre of water sprayed to just before run-off

 - Add Validate as an excellent adjuvant to stick to the ivy, improve the spray mixture and help the penetration of the waxy leaf surface

 Where ivy is mature and growing up masonry or trees there may be a woody trunk which can be treated in the dormant season.
-This method is very effective on ivy.
+This method is a very effective method of ivy control.

 Ivy must be dormant, this usually occurs between November and February, although in some seasons and in the most northern parts of the country, this could extend until the end of March.